*daily rates in Cadiz based on a 1 day rental (24hr period) and for guidance purposes only.

 To get to and from Cadiz daily buses run to the cities of Madrid

-and Seville and trains can also be taken to Cordoba and Barcelona.
+.
 If you plan to hire a car in Cadiz bear in mind that there is a toll to use the A4 autopista from Seville to Puerto Real.
 There is an alternative route, the NV1 for which you do not have to pay a toll, but it is busier and a lot slower.

 - Whilst you are in Cadiz, marvel at the engineering project which is La Pepa Bridge.
 When complete it will be the longest bridge in Spain and one of the longest in Europe as it links Cadiz with mainland Spain.